Menu Close

 Meet Mike

 Michael Bihlmaier grew up watching his father, John, create original jewelry pieces in Arizona and Southern California.
-“I know I drove him nuts looking over his shoulder, but I loved to watch him work,” confesses Mike.
-His father was injured in an auto accident and could no longer sit at his jewelry bench.
-Ending his business, HB Creations, John went back into engineering.
-Following this career path, he moved his family to Marengo Illinois in late 1977.
-The spark of creating art had been lit in Mike, but would only smolder until he started whittling during his twenties.
+“I know I drove him nuts looking over his shoulder, but I loved to watch him work,” Mike recalls.
+After an auto accident left John unable to work at his jewelry bench, he ended his business, HB Creations, and returned to engineering.
+This career change took the family to Marengo, Illinois, in late 1977.
+Although Mike’s spark for creating art had been ignited, it would only begin to take shape in his twenties when he started whittling.

-Mike carved part time as a hobby and started competing professionally in late 2001, which quickly increased his speed and accuracy.
-While winning an event would be icing on the cake, Bihlmaier enjoys the camaraderie among the carvers.
-Competitive carving has taken Mike across country all the way from Bluefield, West Virginia to Reedsport, Oregon.
+Initially carving part-time as a hobby, Mike began competing professionally in late 2001, which quickly honed his speed and accuracy.
+Though winning competitions was a bonus, Bihlmaier found the camaraderie among fellow carvers most rewarding.
+His carving journey has taken him across the country, from Bluefield, West Virginia, to Reedsport, Oregon.

-Working full time and competing wasn’t easy, but got him noticed by ECHO.
-The outdoor power equipment company started sponsoring his saws and in 2005 chose him to be one of five sculptors from across the country to form The ECHO Carving Team.
-“I’m truly honored to have been part of the team, especially as a part time carver,” says Bihlmaier.
-2008 led to a downturn in construction trades and Mike, after nearly 30 years as a repair machinist working for Caterpillar dealerships, was laid off.
-He now devotes all his time to sculpture.
+Balancing full-time work with competitive carving wasn’t easy, but it did get him noticed by ECHO, the outdoor power equipment company.
+In 2005, ECHO began sponsoring his saws and selected him as one of five sculptors nationwide to join The ECHO Carving Team.
+“I’m truly honored to have been part of the team, especially as a part-time carver,” Bihlmaier shares.
+In 2008, a downturn in construction led to layoffs, and after nearly 30 years as a repair machinist for Caterpillar dealerships, Mike was laid off.
+Since then, he has dedicated himself full-time to sculpture.

-When asked of his greatest accomplishment, Bihlmaier insists, “That would be raising a large family of seven sons with my wife Tamera.”
-Relating to his carving, he will tackle anything and is confident he can make any piece of wood into something special.
-One of his most challenging projects to date was a 25 foot tall 50 inch diameter oak stump in a creek bed.
-The setup alone took two days.
-A piece he’s most proud of is his first large wood sculpture.
-He describes, “It’s a 550 pound white oak grizzly standing in water and holding a salmon.
-I named the piece ‘Water Dance.’”
+When asked about his greatest accomplishment, Bihlmaier insists, “That would be raising a family of seven sons with my wife, Tamera.”
+In his carving, Mike is fearless, confident he can transform any piece of wood into something remarkable.
+One of his most challenging projects was a 25-foot-tall, 50-inch-diameter oak stump in a creek bed, a setup that took two days.
+One of his proudest pieces is his first large wood sculpture: a 550-pound white oak grizzly standing in water, holding a salmon.
+He named it “Water Dance.”

 “Wood is such an interesting material to work with.
 Sculpting in raw wood is like dissecting a tree.
-You have very little media control with wood.”
-He explains that while carving you get to see the life of the tree, good years and bad, injuries, insects and even lightning strikes are uncovered as you peel away the years of growth.
-“I worked a Catalpa log that had been struck by lightning three times before it was cut down.”
+You have very little control over the medium,” he explains.
+As he carves, he reveals the tree’s history, from good years and bad to scars from injuries, insects, and even lightning strikes.
+“I once worked with a Catalpa log that had been struck by lightning three times before it was cut down.”

-One of his passions is abstracts.
-He looks for curious growth patterns in a log and then tries his best to bring out all the interesting markings, swirls, colors and chatoyance that may have taken hundreds of years to create.
-Mike concludes, “One of my favorite abstract pieces I carved from a cherry tree that had been used as a fence post and grew around the barbed wire.”
+One of Mike’s passions is creating abstract pieces.
+He searches for unique growth patterns in each log, striving to bring out the fascinating markings, swirls, colors, and chatoyance that can take centuries to form.
+He concludes, “One of my favorite abstract pieces was carved from a cherry tree that had been used as a fence post and had grown around the barbed wire.”